 When you dbt run models backed by the view materialization, you aren’t actually transforming your data at that moment.
 Instead, you’re just stashing the definition of your transformation – your SQL query – into your database to be used later.
 Your data will only be transformed when something – a person, an application, a dashboard – tries to read from that model later on.

-Another way to describe this is that when you back your models with the view materialization, you’re electing to transform your data on read, meaning when someone or something tries to read it.
+Another way to describe this is that when you back your models with the view materialization, you’re electing to transform your data on read.
 Transforming your data on read is the simplest way to get fresh results from your dbt project.
 At any point when you SELECT from one of these models, you can be sure that you’re reading the most up-to-date data that’s available.
-If a row is available in your underlying database at query time, it should be reflected in the result that’s returned to you.
+If a row is available in your underlying database at query time, the results that are returned to you should reflect this.

-This isn’t true when your models transform your data on write, or as they are being persisted to the database.
+This isn’t true when your models transform your data on write, or as the model is persisting them to the database.
 An example of this is the table materialization.
 Each time you dbt run a model backed by a table, dbt will run your query, transform your data, and stuff the transformed data into a new table.
 While this will improve a different type of latency – query latency – it actually means that you will see less fresh results between transformations.
 As new input data arrives, you now have to wait for the next dbt run to see that data reflected in your results.

 If you’re materializing your models as views, there are three scalability issues you might hit.
 The first is that as the amount of data you’re transforming grows, your query latency will get worse.
 It will take longer for results to be returned to you as you try to read from your models.
 The second reason is that if your transformations become more complicated, your query latency will also get worse.
 And the third reason is that you might end up paying a lot.

 Each time you transform your data, you’re paying some cost: in wall clock time, in opportunity cost, and in compute credits.
 And when you are transforming your data on read, you’re paying that cost each and every time you SELECT from a view.
-So if you expect a model to be used often, or by many people, this can add up quickly.
+This can add up quickly if the model is used often, or by many people.

 So even though materializing your models as views is the simplest way to generate fresh results, it might not scale as your project grows.
 Let’s explore some other, and potentially more scalable, solutions.